Coastal inundation tool

 Please read the disclaimer first.

-Water levels vary around the Waikato region's coastline, and it's important that your water level values best represent the specific location.
+Sea levels vary around the Waikato region's coastline, and it's important that your sea level values best represent the specific location.

 You can either:

-The tool will show the water level extent on the aerial map.
-You can then explore the coastal inundation susceptibility of the area by adjusting the slider up and down..
+The tool will show the sea level extent on the aerial map.
+You can then explore the coastal inundation susceptibility of the area by adjusting the slider up and down.

-As a tip, press the Play button to 'load' all the mapped water levels first to speed up exploring the susceptibility.
+As a tip, press the Play button to cycle through and 'load' all the mapped sea levels first to speed up the performance of the tool.